iron431/Irons-Spellbooks-Docs/_tabs/structures.md

 ![Evoker Fort](/img/evoker_fort.png)

 ## The Catacombs
-The first randomly generated dungeon and boss fight of the mod, it is the magical stronghold of a king who died long ago and can be found deep underground
+- The first randomly generated dungeon and boss fight of the mod, it is the magical stronghold of a king who died long ago and can be found deep underground
-Wayward Compass can be used to locate them
+- The Wayward Compass can be used to locate them
-It is recommended to have enchanted diamond gear to take on the Dead King boss
+- It is recommended to have enchanted diamond gear to take on the Dead King boss

 ![The Catacombs](/img/the_catacombs.png)

 ## Ancient Battlegrounds

-The site of a battle of which the name was long ago forgotten, it can be found resurfacing in the Nether Armor Piles can be harvested to reanimate Ancient Knights Debris may be denser in the areas around them
+- The site of a battle of which the name was long ago forgotten, it can be found resurfacing in the Nether
+- Armor Piles can be harvested to reanimate Ancient Knights
+- Debris may be denser in the areas around them

 ![Ancient Battlegrounds](/img/ancient_battlegrounds.png)